oblac/jodd-site/content/madvoc/3+actions.md

 You can specify more then one root package.
 Be careful not to overlap mapping paths!

-Root packages may be defined by putting an empty class named `MadvocRootPackage` (name is configurable) that is annotated with `@MadvocAction`.
-This class serves just as an marker for root packages.

-Finally, it is possible to specify custom action package using `@MadvocAction` annotation on package (in `package-info.java`).
+It is possible to specify custom action package using `@MadvocAction` annotation on a package (in the `package-info.java`).
+This will register the root package in the same way as we would do manually.

-It is also possible to override package annotation value with `@MadvocAction` annotation of action class: if its value starts with '**/**' then package value is ignored.

 Sometimes developer wants to group some action classes in separate subpackage, but doesn't want to change the action path (e.g. the root